vandorb12/MIDIMustang2Rocksmith/README.md

 - In Synth Mode, you must set an initial note velocity by strumming before you can play a note on the fretboard
     - You can have up to 6 different note velocities, one on each string.
 Experiment!
 - You can only tune up and down by octaves on the fly; for some reason Harmonix and MadCatz didn't think about people who like to play in different tunings
-    - You can use something like Pitchproof by Aegean Music to access different standard tunings like C# Standard or Eb Standard [Site](https://aegeanmusic.com/pitchproof-specs)
+    - You can use something like Pitchproof by Aegean Music to access different standard tunings like C# Standard or Eb Standard [Website](https://aegeanmusic.com/pitchproof-specs)
 - No drop tunings or slack tunings without some major MIDI intervention
     - Luckily, each string of the RB3 Mustang is mapped to a different MIDI channel, so with the right tools you can rectify this limitation: I just currently don't know how
 - Depending on your interface and VSTi/Sampler, latency will increase, but it should not be TOO bad
 - Remember that Rocksmith 2014 works by detecting the pitch of the notes out of your electric guitar or bass.
 For best results, use a sample or VSTi that mimics a plucked stringed instrument, like a harp, harpsichord, lute, etc
     - I've had some great success with e-pianos that have a defined attack and moderate decay
     - Avoid instruments that can play a note forever, like organs, woodwinds.
 They work, but strummed open strings will play forever until a fret is pressed
-    - Avoid extremely distorted instruments that have a an excessive amount of harmonics or instruments that modulate pitch a lot
+    - Avoid extremely distorted instruments that have a an excessive amount of harmonics, instruments that modulate pitch a lot, or "spacey" pads